prpole/prpoleold.github.io/_posts/2020-09-01-stockticker.md

 ---
 layout: post
-title:  "The Stock Ticker in the Garden: *The Octopus*, American Literary Naturalism, and Capitalocene Aesthetics""
+title:  "The Stock Ticker in the Garden. *The Octopus*, American Literary Naturalism, and Capitalocene Aesthetics""
 date:   2020-09-01
 categories: article
 tags: featured